junxit/us-congress-bills-111/metadata.md

 - 2009-11-05 — Motion to reconsider laid on the table Agreed to without objection.
 - 2009-11-05 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 411 - 0 (Roll no. 860). (text: CR 11/4/2009 H12328)
 - 2009-11-05 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 411 - 0 (Roll no. 860).(text: CR 11/4/2009 H12328)
+- 2009-11-06 — Received in the Senate and referred to the Committee on Armed Services.